XCTEQ/XCFit/README.md

 xcodebuild -workspace XCFitDemo.xcworkspace -scheme XCFitDemo -sdk iphonesimulator -destination 'platform=iOS Simulator,name=iPhone 6' test | xcpretty -r html -r junit --test --color
 ```

 You can now analyse the reports generated in the 'build/reports' directory.
+You will find both HTML and JUnit reports.
+You can configure these reports with Xcode-Server, Jenkins, TeamCity easily in the post build setting.

 ```
 $ open build/reports/tests.html